ChaosDAO-org/subscrape/README.md

 If you have a Subscan API key, you can put it in the main folder in a file called "subscan-key" and it will be applied to your calls.

 ### ParachainScraper
-This is a scraoer that knows how to use the SubscanWrapper to fetch data for a parachain and serialize it to disk.
+This is a scraper that knows how to use the SubscanWrapper to fetch data for a parachain and serialize it to disk.

 Currently it knows how to fetch addresses and extrinsics.